PranavP2007/Todo-List-Project/README.md

 A simple and efficient Todo List web application built using HTML, CSS (Bootstrap), and JavaScript.
 This project allows users to add, view, and delete tasks, with data stored in the browser using localStorage.

-# 🚀 Features
+#🚀 Features
  ➕ Add new todos
+ ✏️ Edit todos (double-click to edit)
+ ✅ Mark todos as completed

-❌ Delete existing todos
+ ❌ Delete todos

-💾 Data saved in browser (localStorage)
+ 💾 Persistent storage using localStorage
+ 🎨 Modern UI with smooth animations
+ 📱 Responsive design